danhitchcock/nano_tipper_z/README.md

 There are many other commands.

-    'minimum <amount>' - Set your receiving tip mimimum to prevent spam.
-Default 0.01.
-Program minimum is 0.001 'send <amount> <user/address> - Send Nano to a reddit user or an address 'private_key' - (disabled) Retrieve your account private key 'new_address' - (disabled) If you feel this address was compromised, create a new account and key 'receive' - Receive all pending transactions
+    'create' - Create a new account if one does not exist 'private_key' -  (disabled) Retrieve your account private key 'new_address' - (disabled) If you feel this address was compromised, create a new account and key 'send <amount> <user/address> - Send Nano to a reddit user or an address 'receive' - Receive all pending transactions
     'balance' - Retrieve your account balance.
-Includes both pocketed and unpocketed transactions.
-    'help' - Get help message
+Includes both pocketed and unpocketed transactions 'minimum <amount>' - (default 0.01) Sets a minimum amount for receiving tips 'autoreceive <yes/no>' - (disabled, default 'no') Automatically receives transactions 'silence <yes/no>' - (disabled, default 'no') Prevents bot from sending messages, unless specifically requested from user 'help' - Get this help message\n\n\n